VedankNaidu04/gitops-json-pipeline/README.md

 This project is licensed under the MIT License.

-See the LICENSE file for details.
+See the `LICENSE` file for details.

+---

+⭐ If you found this project interesting, consider giving it a star!